The Missing Cross to Purity

 and in this life you will have dominion over death and the power of it.

-And so you do well that take heed to the light, and walk in it;
+And so you do well who take heed to the light, and walk in it;

-and they that do evil do not take heed to the light.
+and those who do evil do not take heed to the light.

 And so walk in the light, as children of the light,

-and that you will have fellowship one with another,
+and you will have fellowship one with another,

 and with the son and the Father.